zoontek/react-native-bootsplash/README.md

 ```

 ### Using React Navigation

-If using React Navigation you can hide the splash screen once the navigation container and all children have finished mounting by using the `onReady` function.
+If you are using React Navigation, you can hide the splash screen once the navigation container and all children have finished mounting by using the `onReady` function.

 ```js
 import React from "react";
 import { NavigationContainer } from "@react-navigation/native";
 import RNBootSplash from "react-native-bootsplash";

 function App() {
   return (
     <NavigationContainer onReady={() => RNBootSplash.hide()}>